Presbyopia Definition and Care Options

 People who do not need glasses to see objects far away may only need half glasses or reading glasses.
 People who are nearsighted may be able to take off their distance glasses to read.

-North Carolina ENT has offices in Cary, Durham, Chapel Hill, Roxboro for treatment of Presbyopia.
+North Carolina EENT has offices in Cary, Durham, Chapel Hill, Roxboro for treatment of Presbyopia.

-To test for Presbyopia, your Ophthalmologist will perform a general eye exam.
+To test for Presbyopia, your Ophthalmologist will perform a general eye exam, testing your close up and mid range vision.
 There is no cure for Presbyopia, but it can be corrected with glasses or contact lenses.
-In some cases, adding bifocals to an existing lens prescription is enough.
+In some cases, progressive lenses or adding bifocals to an existing lens prescription is enough; only your eye doctor can make the right prescription.

-Contact us today!
-Make an appointment at one of our nearby offices, to discuss treatment options with your eye doctor.
+Make an appointment one of our nearby offices at the first sign of presbyopia symptoms to discuss treatment options with your eye doctor.
 Whether bifocals or a contact lens solution, we will get you on the road to corrected vision in no time!

 Correction options for Presbyopia